 It is also important that the applicant follows through on all required actions throughout the period in which he or she is claiming benefits for unemployment.
 One of the most closely examined unemployment insurance benefits requirements is that the applicant continues to seek out new employment.
 For this reason, it is vital that the applicant keeps a record of the business name, contact information, and date of when each resume or application was submitted in order to prove that an earnest and ongoing attempt to procure work is at the forefront of the recipient’s regularly occurring tasks.
 In the event that an applicant is offered suitable work, it is required that the applicant accepts the work and either stops accepting federal unemployment claims, or switches to part-time unemployment benefits.
 Any change in employment status must be reported immediately.

 To file for unemployment benefits claim, you can either choose to do so over the phone or at the state’s official unemployment website.

 The maximum amount of money a recipient can claim on federal unemployment benefits in Tennessee is capped at $275 per week.
 Still, the amount each applicant may claim varies depending on the amount that he or she earned prior to filing for unemployment insurance coverage in TN.
-In the state of Tennessee, an applicant’s wage earned over a specified base period is taken into consideration, along with the number of dependents living in the household.
+In the state of Tennessee, an applicant’s wages earned over a specified base period is taken into consideration, along with the number of dependents living in the household.